 Iodized salt is the most common seasoning found in today's market.
 As its name implies, it has iodine contents.
 But, what makes this product a good choice?

 Basically, the iodine found in this type of salt is vital to your health.
 First, this essential nutrient can greatly improve your cognitive skills.
-Several studies show that iodine deficiency can lower a person's IQ to as high as 15 points.Credit: photo credit: zole4/freedigitalphotos.net
+Several studies have shown that iodine deficiency can lower a person's IQ - as high as 15 points.Credit: photo credit: zole4/freedigitalphotos.net

 Iodized salt is also good for your heart.
 Remember, high sodium intake can affect your blood pressure.
 However, according to a study, sodium present in salt is not the primary culprit of hypertension.
 In fact, it has something to do with the lack of minerals in your diet.
 To be specific, one can regulate their blood pressure with the aid of iodine.
 How so?